 All About Reverse Charge Mechanism (RCM) Under GST

-Transferring the burden of GST payment to receipt is done to tax service imports, exempt some categories of providers, and tax more unorganised sectors of the economy.
-The reverse charge method only applies to specific kinds of commercial enterprises.
+Transferring the burden of GST payment to receipt is done to tax service imports, exempt some categories of providers and tax more unorganized sectors of the economy.
+The reverse charge under GST method only applies to specific kinds of commercial enterprises.

 When is Reverse Charge Applicable?